ablab/IsoQuant/README.md

 * `combined_gene_counts.tsv`
 * `combined_transcript_counts.tsv`

-Additionally log file will be saved to the directory.
+Additionally, a log file will be saved to the directory.
 * <output_dir>/isoquant.log

 In case `--keep_tmp` option was specified output directory will also contain temporary files